Home Compare PHP.L vs SSB

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (PHP.L: STOXX 600, SSB: Russell 1000).

-This is not just a one-metric split: both growth and stability materially support the lead.
-The overall score gap is 8 points in favour of SouthState Bank Corporation.
+Growth still does most of the heavy lifting in this comparison.
+The overall score gap is 9 points in favour of SouthState Bank Corporation.

 Trajectory Similarity